VeriGu/DistAI/README.md

 Then DistInv applies an enumeration-based learning procedure to find invariants that hold true on all the samples.
 Finally, DistInv uses Ivy, a theorem prover built on top of Z3 SMT solver, to refine the invariants using counterexamples until validated.

-#### Installation
+## Installation

-All experiments are directly runnable in this docker environment.
-If you want the accurate runtime number, see the native installation guide at ```install.txt```
+You can build DistInv from source using the installation guide ```install.txt```.
+Native installation gives the most accurate runtime numbers.

+Alternatively, one can use the [docker image](https://drive.google.com/file/d/1ogBU9KvZsvSRhXerY9Bv-MuiW9oOezBU/view?usp=sharing).
+This image also includes I4 and FOL-IC3, the two systems DistInv compared with in the evaluation.

+## Usage

 #### Top-level API

 Given the name of a distributed protocol, ```python main.py PROTOCOL``` simulates the protocol, learn the invariants and refine them.
+The proved protocol with correct invariants will be written to ```outputs/PROTOCOL/PROTOCOL_inv.ivy```

 ```
 python main.py two_phase_commit